Fasting—going without food for a significant period—is an important part of many women’s lives, whether for religious, cultural, or dietary reasons.

 Can fasting affect early pregnancy?

-Most of the research that’s been carried out on the effects of fasting while pregnant has focused on Muslim women fasting during the festival of Ramadan.
+Most of the research that’s been carried out on the effects of fasting while pregnant has focused on Muslim women fasting during the month of Ramadan.

 Results are quite mixed, but there is some evidence that fasting could have a negative impact on pregnancy in certain situations.